-As a cat sitter I often wonder and get asked why cats do certain things so I’ve compiled a list of behaviours that our feline friends display and the reasons behind them.
+As cat sitters in St Albans and Harpenden we often wonder and get asked why cats do certain things so we’ve compiled a list of behaviours that our feline friends display and the reasons behind them.

 It was commonly thought that cats only purr when they’re happy – kittens would suckle milk from their mother and purr at the same time.
 However, cats also may purr when they’re unwell or pain – the frequency of the purr would differ and it’s thought that the purr may be beneficial to the cat and aid healing.
 Kittens can’t see or hear when first born – they use touch, scent and warmth to locate their mother’s teat.
 In the first 2 weeks, they are dependent on their mother for survival.
 At 3 weeks they gain sight and at 4 weeks – they can land on their feet if they fall.
 At 4 weeks weaning also occurs.